-The Speaking 4 the Planet public speaking, drama, writing, artworks, video, memes, and tiktok competitions create opportunities for students to express their ideas for a better world.
-Students are invited to prepare and deliver punchy, quirky, creative and pointed submissions.
-They should seek to influence the thoughts, emotions and actions of the audience around the choices they make.
+The Speaking 4 the Planet public speaking, drama, writing, artworks, video, memes, and quikvids competitions create opportunities for students to express their ideas for a better world.
+Students are invited to prepare and deliver punchy, quirky, creative and pointed submissions that should aim to influence the thoughts, emotions, and actions of the audience.